LLNL/mpibind/tutorials/cug23/README.md

    will identify local hardware resources, and will select resources using affinity masks.

-2. Exerting resource manger affinity: [Process affinity with Slurm](module2.md)
+2. Exerting resource manager affinity: [Process affinity with Slurm](module2.md)

    Learn how to use Slurm’s affinity to map a parallel program to the hardware at runtime when submitting a job.
 Attendees will learn to